SEARCH THIS BLOG

 Un cappuccino per favore, prima di partire...
 A cappuccino please, before leaving.

 And then there is the newsstand.
 This may be, hands down, one of the best-stocked little news shops I've every been in.
-With magazines, books, and newspapers in several languages, as well as some music, games, postcards and a variety of other items, this is one-stop shopping for any reading materials you may want.
+With magazines, books, and newspapers in several languages, as well as some music, games, postcards, and a variety of other items, this is one-stop shopping for any reading materials you may want.
 They also carry a great selection of tour guides for the region.
-What I like to do is choose a variety of Italian magazines to bring back to the U.S., to share with other friends learning Italian.
+What I like to do is choose a variety of Italian magazines to bring back to the U.S. to share with other friends learning Italian.
 In this shop, it's hard to choose which.

-The Orient Express restaurant at the station.
+The restaurant at the station.

 All the information is here, on this wall outside the station near the track.
 A poster with the schedule, a monitor announcing trains, and the yellow box to self-validate your ticket.